How to Set the Tone during the First Week of French Class

 After reading this, are you still feeling nervous to go back to school?
 If so, check out my post about teaching tips to get excited for the first week of Spanish class.
 Don’t be thrown off by “Spanish” in the title – many of the tips in that post apply to both French and Spanish.

-Remember to sign up below to access your free “All about Me” lesson plan for your student presentations.
+Remember to grab your free “All about Me” lesson plan for your student presentations.